isomerpages/nlb-learning/_singapore/Adults/Content on Food Heritage.md

 <div class="col is-three-fifths">
 <p><b> Where Did Eurasian Food Come From? | Our Grandfather Story (3 mins)
 </b>
-<br> Chef and cookbook author, Mary Gomez, talks about the cultures that influence Eurasian cuisine.<br><br>
+<br> Chef and cookbook author, Mary Gomes, talks about the cultures that influence Eurasian cuisine.<br><br>
 <small> Source: Where Did Eurasian Food Come From?
 (2019, Dec 18).
 Our Grandfather Story.
 Retrieved 2022, May 9. </small></p>
 </div>
 </div>